glimmer-labs/wolfi-php/README.md

 - `php_version`: PHP version to install (e.g., 8.3, 8.4)
 - `--composer`: Optional flag to also install Composer
 - `--frankenphp`: Optional flag to install FrankenPHP instead of base PHP (uses [Shyim repository](https://github.com/shyim/wolfi-php))

+> Is not required to use `install-php` if you are using a pre-built image with a specific PHP version (e.g., `ghcr.io/glimmer-labs/wolfi-php:8.5`)

 ### add-php-extensions